abcdefgh000/notes/c++/operator_overloading/assignment_operator.md

     }

     // Overloading assignment operator `=`.
+    // This function itself is not a const member function (so no `const` before the `{`),
-    const Test & operator = (const Test & other) {
+    // since we are using this function to modify the current object. const Test & operator = (const Test & other) {
         this->id = other.id;
         this->name = other.name;